Seshpenguin/mulxd/README.md

 ## How do I use it?
 If you want to have SSH users automatically use it, simply add a call to the "mulxd.sh" file in their "~/.bashrc" file.
 MULXD will be run when they connect, and create a container if the user doesn't have one already.
 Container names are the user's username.

-The program accepts 3 arguments, the LXD image (default: "ubuntu:18.04"), the LXD Profile (default: "default"), and the shell to be used in the container (default: "/bin/bash").
+The program accepts 3 arguments, the LXD image (default: "ubuntu:18.04"), the LXD Profile (default: "default"), and the user to be logged into in the container (default: "ubuntu").

 There is also a supplied "install.sh" file which will copy the required files into a directory (default: "/opt/mulxd", can be changed with an argument).
 The installer can also add a call to MULXD in the default ".bashrc" for new users.